ejuarezg/guides/ps2_homebrew/raspi_controller_setup.md

 This list is a reminder of things I can do to improve this guide.

-- Create a `.deb` for the precompiled SDL2 so that the user can easily remove and update SDL2.
+- Follow the packaging guidelines of a `.deb` file more closely
 - Optimize OS
     - Remove networking and other services
     - Minimize/eliminate file corruption